iv461/icey/icey/doc/source/extending_icey.md

 # Extending ICEY

 This tutorial shows how you can extend ICEY by adding a new subscriber.
-In the following, we will extend ICEY to support the subscriber from the `image_transport` package which allows for subscribing to compressed camera images.
-Note that this tutorial explains what is already implemented in the `icey_image_transport.hpp` header.
+In the following, we will add the subscriber from the `image_transport` package which allows for subscribing to compressed camera images.
+Note that everything this tutorial explains is already implemented in the `icey_image_transport.hpp` header.

 You can always go on and read the API documentation on `Promise`, `Stream`, `impl::Stream` and `Context` for details.

-## Declaring the custom Stream
+## Declaring a custom Stream

 We essentially need to wrap the subscriber in a custom Stream.
-Then, each time the subscriber callback is called, we put the ROS message into this custom Stream.
+Then, each time the subscriber callback is called, we put the ROS message into this Stream.

 We create a new `ImageTransportSubscriber` class that inherits from `icey::Stream`.
 The class template `icey::Stream<Value, Error, BaseImpl>`